fugjoo/suedtirolmobilAI/README.md

 # suedtirolmobilAI

-A small Python project demonstrating how to parse text requests and call the S\u00fcdtirolmobil Fahrplan API.
+A small Python project demonstrating how to parse text requests and call the Südtirolmobil Fahrplan API.
 The code is intended as a starting point for building a ChatGPT action or any other integration that replies with timetable information.